oebitw/data-structures-and-algorithms/javascript/Data-Structures/tree/readme.md

 7) Can successfully return exception when the user search for maximum value in empty tree

-8) Can successfully Return the maximum value in the tree
+8) Can successfully Return the maximum value in the tree.

 ## Solution